openshift/openshift-origin-design/designs/virtualization/4.x/Templates/Templates.md

 ![ModalToProvideName](img/NoMissingInfo.png)

 In case a user selects a template that has required info missing, they will be taken to the wizard to edit the details and then create the VM.
-An inline alert will be shown and indicate which info is missing.
+An inline alert will be shown and indicate via a clickable link which info is missing and where it is located so by clicking it the user can quickly complete the required info.

 ![Back to wizard to complete info](img/Step-1-basic-template-3.png)